eurotsunamirisk/etris_data_and_data_products/etris_data/README.md

 ## Datasets for tsunami impact and consequence:
 The **tsunami dataset** in ETRiS provides access to datasets of tsunami intensity measures (IM), damage (DM), and fatalities (DV) collected from past tsunami events.
 These datasets are already published in the literature.

-<br>Each .csv or .xlsx file in the repository, mentioned in the "Event" column, contains different data specified in the "Data" column.
+<br>Each .csv file in the repository, mentioned in the "Event" column, contains different data specified in the "Data" column.

 | Event              | Country  | Reference                     | Data                      | N data |
 |------------------- |----------|-------------------------------|---------------------------|--------|